 The regulations apply to the owner(s) of premises which have cooling water systems and/or warm water systems installed except in:

 (a) a Class 1A, 4 or 10 building under the Building Code; or

 (b) a sole occupancy unit in a Class 2 building under the Building Code, provided that it is not a warm water system that serves more than 1 dwelling.

 How do I register?

-From the 1 Ocotber 2008, the Public and Environmental Health (General) Regulations 2008 require building owners to register all their high risk manufactured water systems (i.e. cooling water systems and warm water systems) with their Local Council and renew them annually thereafter.
+The SA Public Health (Legionella) Regulations 2013 require building owners to register all their high risk manufactured water systems (i.e. cooling water systems and warm water systems) with their Local Council and renew them annually thereafter.

 To register your cooling water and warm water system with Council, please utilise the forms below:

 Cooling Water-Warm Water System Registration Form (148 kb)

 Cooling Water System Plant Identification Form pdf (104 kb)